nMaroulis/sibyl/README.md

   Oracle adapts to each section of Sibyl — whether you're analyzing a token, reading market news, launching a strategy or reviewing your trades.

 - **Natural Language Interaction**
-  Ask questions, get summaries, or explore crypto concepts with simple text — no jargon required.
+  Ask questions, get summaries or explore crypto concepts with simple text — no jargon required.

 - **Real-Time Reasoning**
   Powered by **locally deployed** or **API** LLMs, Oracle can synthesize multiple sources of information, extract insights, and provide actionable suggestions.

 - **Intelligent Agent Hooks**
-  Oracle can trigger deeper tools like analytics, visualizations, or predictions via internal AI agents when appropriate.
+  Oracle can trigger deeper tools like analytics, visualizations or predictions via internal AI agents when appropriate.

 ### Strategy Planning - Broker Module 🎯